 - Do you have a calm, positive mental attitude or would you fret and worry every time a trade goes against you?

 - Do you have enough money?
 Any money put into trading is “capital at risk” – it should be money you or your family can live without (more).

 - Do you have an alternative income source?
 Trading returns can be highly unpredictable (positive as well as negative).
 This shouldn’t be your only source of income.

 Your answers to the above will tell you which system, if any, is best suited to your goals and circumstances.

 Guided Trading Systems

-It allows you to get your feet wet so to speak and understand the terminology and risks involved without having to make trading decisions yourself.
+It can help you to understand the terminology and risks involved without having to make trading decisions yourself.

-The third guided trading system is what’s called an expert advisor.
-These handy little automated programs work within trading platforms such as MetaTrader 4 and 5.
-While signals are received externally from a third-party provider, an “Expert Advisor” is software that runs locally on your own trading platform.
+Third and finally there are expert advisors.
+These are automated programs that run within trading platforms.
+While signals are received externally from a third-party provider, an “Expert Advisor” is software that you can run your self.

-It will generate entry and exit points on which you execute your trades.
-The level of automation and configuration of the advisor is usually fully customizable.
-Expert advisors are a half-way house between fully automated signals and trading on your own.
+The software generates entry and exit points on which you execute your trades.
+The level of automation and configuration of the advisor is often customizable.
+Expert advisors are a half-way between fully automated signals and trading on your own.

-The difference with chartists is that they use technical factors as their primary source of trading decisions.
-Technical trading can be highly profitable, even over the long-term.
+Pure chartists use technical factors as their primary source of trading decisions.
+In commodity futures and forex markets, some technical trading strategies can deliver strong and consistent profits over the long term.